lucapette/web/main/content/writing/improve-fakedata-performance-for-fun.md

 Fakedata is now almost 10 times faster than it was before.

-It's enough of a change that it made we wonder how many less systems calls is fakedata doing now compared to the naive implementation.
+It's enough of a change that it made we wonder how many less systems calls is fakedata doing now compared to the previous naive implementation.

 I used [strace](https://strace.io/) to count writes to stdout since the Go profiler doesn't provide call counts (due its sampling nature).

-Here's how writes count before the change:
+Here's the writes count before the change:

 ```sh
 $ strace -e write -c ./fakedata -l 100000 noun > /dev/null